Principles for Sustainable Insurance

 For more information please see:

-The Board and management foster a nimble underwriting and business culture to respond to the risk requirements of clients in a changing world.
-Included within the Group’s energy underwriting business is an established portfolio of renewable energy products and clients.
-In 2023, the Group continued to implement ESG and climate-related insurance underwriting guidelines.
+The Board and management foster a nimble underwriting and business culture to respond to clients' risk requirements in a changing world.
+In 2024, the Group continued implementing ESG and climate-related insurance underwriting guidelines.

 Claims management